linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Note on A Strategic Perspective on Bankruptcy.md

 Continuing operations The survival of a distressed company depends on its ability to restore operating cash flows to a sustainable level.
 Under court supervision, companies commonly find easier access to credit because any new obligations are often given priority over all other debt obligations.
 This cash infusion can be vital to the company's ability to continue to operate its business.

 Continuing operations under court supervision face unique challenges.
 First, management actions are subject to court scrutiny.
 Under Chapter 11, management may be permitted to retain control of the company under the theory that management knows more about the business and is therefore more likely to turn it around successfully.
 In the case of alleged fraud or management misconduct, however, the court will appoint a trustee to oversee operations.
 Yet even in cases without a trustee, management must seek court approval for any major decision, including the securing of new credit, employing professionals to work on the bankruptcy, and disposing of assets outside the normal course of business.
-While bankruptcy courts often will allow companies to reject executory contracts, $^a$ other obligations are hard to break.
+While bankruptcy courts often will allow companies to reject executory contracts, <sup>a</sup> other obligations are hard to break.
 For example, management must persuade the court that there is no alternative plan under which the company could successfully emerge from bankruptcy before underfunded pension obligations can be transferred to the federal Pension Benefit Guarantee Corporation.
 Likewise, before rejecting a collective bargaining agreement, the debtor usually has to demonstrate to the court a good-faith effort to renegotiate the contract privately. $^6$

 Second, commitment of employees, partners, and customers suffers under court supervision.
 This has been observed in cases of companies that depend on highly skilled employees, strategic business partnerships, or long-term customer relationships.
 While it may be appealing to relinquish burdensome obligations and generate immediate cash savings, the effect of the consequent loss of goodwill should be carefully considered in light of the future value of the affected relationships.
 Transaction-based businesses—notably airlines and retail—have established histories of frequent recourse to court-supervised reorganizing, while relationship businesses—for example, financial services, business technology, and durable goods—are notably absent.
 Restructuring in this class may be more likely to be conducted out of court or through the sale of all or part of the business.